 Based on guidance from the FDA and EMA, the phase III program for cobitolimod will consist of two sequential induction studies and a yearlong maintenance study with patients that have responded to cobitolimod as induction therapy.
 The phase III program will form the basis for marketing approval by confirming cobitolimod’s overall efficacy and safety profile in a large enough group of patients with moderate to severe, left-sided ulcerative colitis with an inadequate response or failure to tolerate conventional therapy, biological therapy or JAK inhibitors.

-The important initial phase III study CONCLUDE is a randomised, double-blind, placebo-controlled induction study that will include approximately 440 patients at several hundred clinics and be conducted in over 30 countries including Europe, the Americas and the Asia-Pacific region.
+Induction Study 1 of the phase III program CONCLUDE is a randomised, double-blind, placebo-controlled study that will include approximately 440 patients at several hundred clinics and be conducted in over 30 countries in Europe, the Americas and the Asia-Pacific region.
 The study has been designed in consultation with both the US and European regulatory authorities, the FDA and EMA respectively.
 The primary endpoint will be clinical remission at week 6, which is the same primary endpoint as used in the successful phase IIb study CONDUCT.
 Apart from the dosing 250 mg given at baseline and week 3, which was the highest dose and the one that showed the best efficacy in the phase IIb study, the phase III study will also evaluate a higher dose, 500 mg.

-When a sufficient number of the participants in the study have been randomized and have eligible data for the primary endpoint, an interim analysis will be performed in a blinded fashion to select the best dose of cobitolimod and the other dose will be dropped.
-Following the blinded interim analysis, the additional patients to be randomized into the study will receive only the best dose of cobitolimod or placebo.
-This is referred to as an adaptive study design.
-Patients responding to cobitolimod in the induction study will be eligible to continue in the one-year maintenance study, in which they will be treated with either cobitolimod or placebo once every three weeks.
+When a sufficient number of the participants in the study have been randomized and have eligible data for the primary endpoint, a blinded dose selection will be performed to select the best dose of 250 mg and 500 mg cobitolimod and the other dose will be dropped.
+Following the blinded dose selection, the additional patients to be randomized into the study will receive only the selected dose of cobitolimod or placebo.
+Patients responding to cobitolimod in the Induction Study 1 will be eligible to continue in a maintenance study, in which each patient will be treated with either cobitolimod or placebo once every three weeks for an additional 46 weeks.

 Trial participants will receive a double-blind treatment with cobitolimod or placebo.
 This means that neither the participant, their treating physician, trial staff, contract research staff nor InDex knows which treatment is being administered to each individual patient.
 All study medication will be identical regarding appearance, packaging and labeling.
 The trial will be held blinded until all data has been confirmed and a so-call “clean file” has been created.
 Only then will the results be compiled according to treatment group.

-Professor Raja Atreya of the University of Erlangen-Nürnberg in Germany are the principle investigator of the study, and Professor William Sandborn at the University of California San Diego and Professor Walter Reinisch at the Medical University of Vienna are the Medical Advisors in the study.
+Professor Raja Atreya of the University of Erlangen-Nürnberg in Germany is the principle investigator of the study, and Professor Walter Reinisch at the Medical University of Vienna is the Medical Advisors in the study.

-If you are interested in more information about the study, please contact Clinical Trial Manager Karin Arnesson.
+If you are interested in more information about the study, please contact Chief Development Officer Eva Arlander.

-Upon a positive read-out of the first study, InDex plans to initiate the second induction study with the best dose.
-With this sequential design we will read out the outcome of the first induction study before the next study is started, which will reduce the development risk of the program.
-The results of the first induction study will constitute a significant value inflection point and the remaining program can be optimized accordingly.
+Upon a positive read-out of the first study, InDex plans to initiate Induction Study 2 study with the best dose.
+With this sequential design we will read out the outcome of Induction Study 1 before the next study is started, which will reduce the development risk of the program.
+The results of the Induction Study 1 will constitute a significant value inflection point and the remaining program can be optimized accordingly.